Splicing Image-Only Emails? There’s a Better Way

 How can I test the images in my emails?

-Email on Acid by Sinch offers a suite of tools for testing and optimizing images in email campaigns.
+Sinch Email on Acid offers a suite of tools for testing and optimizing images in email campaigns.
 Our Image Validation feature helps you perfect the layout of images, reduce the file size if necessary, and more.
 Plus, the Accessibility checks built into our platform remind you to add alt text to all your images.

 Those are just a couple of the ways our automated pre-send workflow, Campaign Precheck, helps marketers deliver email perfection.